Iandmee/P3rs1f1l3/Windows_Persistence_addons.md

 	```

 - Or you can add *Your_Waitfor-Persistence_script.ps1* in *C:\Windows\System32\WindowsPowerShell\v1.0*
-   And every time, when you start powershell, this module will start too
+   And with every powershell launch this module will be started too
   ```powershell
 	copy Your_Waitfor-Persistence_script.ps1 C:\Windows\System32\WindowsPowerShell\v1.0\Your_Waitfor-Persistence_script_.ps1
   ```